georgeahill/comp3011cw1/client/readme.md

 The admin username is `ammar` and the password is `ammar` \
 The 2 students I set up are called `student1` and `student2` with matching passwords `student1` and `student2`

-If you type anything wrong you will be shown the help grid above.
+If you type anything wrong you will be shown the help grid below.
 Ensure your client is at least 120 characters wide for correct format!!

 # 2. Using the Client